 Farmers in Minnesota work hard to grow their plants and take care of their animals.
 They pay special attention to the soil, water, and climate.
 Keeping their farms healthy for the future is very important.
 They use skills and knowledge learned from past farmers, while also learning new ways to farm.
-Let’s meet Minnesota Farmers Roland and Brian.
+Let's meet the Rousu and Pfarr families.

 For the Ojibwe people, wild rice is a sacred food.
-They call the rice Manoomin (Mah-NO-min) meaning “the food that grows on the water”.
-Roland Rousu is a ricer.
-He grows wild rice on the waters of his family’s farm on the White Earth Reservation near Callaway, MN.
-Roland knows that wild rice needs a very special environment to grow well, so he takes care in every part of the growing process to make sure he is using his resources wisely.
-Because the water level is so important when growing wild rice, Roland uses a system of culverts to make sure the water doesn’t get too high or low.
+They call the rice Manoomin (Mah-NO-min) meaning "the food that grows on the water".
+Maggie Rousu and her family are ricers.
+They grow wild rice on the waters of their family farm on the White Earth Reservation near Callaway, MN.
+Wild rice needs a very special environment to grow well, so they take care in every part of the growing process to make sure they are using the resources wisely.
+Because the water level is so important when growing wild rice, the Rousu family uses a system of culverts to make sure the water doesn't get too high or low.
 If there is a lot of rainfall and flooding, the water levels can rise, and cause the rice to uproot and die.
 The system of culverts allows water to drain without causing harm to the surrounding land.

-Roland works hard and uses his resources wisely so that he can protect the wild rice, water and the land.
-He also strives to protect his family’s traditions.
+Maggie and her family also set aside enough rice to plant for the next year before they harvest the rice for food.
+If they don't do this, they could run out of seed and not have enough to plant the following year.
+The Rousu family works hard and uses their resources wisely so that they can protect the wild rice, water and the land for future generations.
+They strive to protect their family traditions.
 For the Ojibwe people, growing wild rice is more than just a way to earn a living.
-It is also an important part of their history.
+It is also an important part of their history

 Recently, Brian wanted to decrease his inputs (time, money, and materials he spends to run the farm) while still having good outputs (growing enough corn, soybeans, wheat, and cattle to sell).